 - –––, An Essay Concerning Toleration and Other Writings on Law and Politics, 1667–1683, J.R.
 Milton and Phillip Milton (eds.), Oxford: Clarendon Press, 2006.

-- Montesquieu, 1748, The Spirit of the Laws, Anne Cohler, Basia Miller, and Harold Stone (trans. and eds.), Cambridge: Cambridge University Press, 1989.
+- Montesquieu, 1989, The Spirit of the Laws, Anne Cohler, Basia Miller, and Harold Stone (trans. and eds.), Cambridge: Cambridge University Press.

-- Proast, Jonas, 1690, The Argument of the Letter concerning Toleration Briefly Consider’d and Answered, in The Reception of Locke’s Politics, vol. 5, Mark Goldie (ed.), London: Pickering & Chatto, 1999.
+- Proast, Jonas, 1999a, The Argument of the Letter Concerning Toleration Briefly Consider’d and Answered, in The Reception of Locke’s Politics, vol. 5, Mark Goldie (ed.), London: Pickering & Chatto.

-- Ashcraft, Richard, 1986, Revolutionary Politics and Locke’s Two Treatises of Government, Princeton: Princeton University Press.
+- Ashcraft, Richard, 1986, Revolutionary Politics and Locke’s Two Treatises of Government, Princeton, NJ: Princeton University Press.

-- Casson, Douglas, 2011, Liberating Judgment: Fanatics, Skeptics, and John Locke’s Politics of Probability, Princeton: Princeton University Press.
+- Casson, Douglas, 2011, Liberating Judgment: Fanatics, Skeptics, and John Locke’s Politics of Probability, Princeton, NJ: Princeton University Press.

 - Colman, John, 1983, John Locke’s Moral Philosophy, Edinburgh: Edinburgh University Press.